NKS8/California-Housing-Price-Predictor/README.md

     * BOOtstrap
     * Flask
     * Python
-2. In order to accomplish the projectfollowing steps are taken:
+2. In order to accomplish the project following steps are taken:
-2.a
    * Data is researched from various sources such as Kaggle.com and Data.com,
    * collected raw data
-   * cleaned dropping na, and filling na's.
+   * cleaned data by dropping na's, by filling na's, and dropped columns those not useful for Machine Learning.
    * preprocessed by applying encoding and split, train, and test for Machine Learning.
-     2.b